zerh/xtend/README.md

 }
 ```

-In the case that the components do not have their id written in camel case, the id can be passed to the annotation by parameter:
+In the case that the components don't have their id written in camel case, the id can be passed to the annotation by parameter:

 ```java
 @ContentView(R.layout.activity_fragment_test)